October 5, 2020

 I am confident members will continue to seek both Principal and Executive Board positions as terms come available.
 There are only two (2) eligibility requirements to be elected, 1) be a member in good standing; 2) be nominated, and seconded.
 Nothing more.
 An individual’s eligibility, however, doesn’t always translate into them being a qualified candidate.
 During my 23 years I have seen representatives elected to office that were humbled by the responsibilities of their elected position and were unprepared of what was required of them.

-We should expect our representative to be familiar with the following – the Local’s Constitution and Bylaws and policies, the department SOP’s, the Collective Bargaining Agreements, F.S.
+We should expect a representative who has been involved in the Local and to have a working knowledge of the following – the Local’s Constitution and Bylaws and policies, the department SOP’s, the Collective Bargaining Agreements, F.S.
 112.82, F.S.
 447, Weingarten Rights and Garrity Rights.
 We should expect them to know who the decision makers are here locally and in Tallahassee.
 We should expect them to possess the needed skills and knowledge for the position being sought.
 We should expect them to be able to have a working understanding of the elected position’s responsibilities and requirements first, prior to any personal aspirations of changes or improvements.
 We should expect them to place the Local’s (the members) interests before themselves.
 These expectations should be the cornerstone of any candidate’s platform to build on.

 As I see these changes before me and drawing closer, I felt it necessary to share these thoughts with you.
 My goal has been and remains to promote and support the prosperous future of this organization.
 I never expected to have traveled on this path and for this period of time, but I am better for doing so.
 I am thankful for the confidence in my abilities and am grateful for the opportunity.
 Stay safe, healthy and hopeful.